neoxic/ATmega-RC-Dual-Motor-Driver/README.md

 Installation
 ------------

-Check out _#defines_ at the beginning of _src/config.h_ to see if you need to change settings before building the firmware.
+Check out _#define_ statements at the beginning of _src/config.h_ to see if you need to change settings before building the firmware.
 Options to consider:

 * The default PWM frequency is 16kHz at 8Mhz clock.
 It can be decreased by a multiple of 2 using the PWM_DIV value.
 It can also be doubled by switching to 16Mhz clock via the CLK_16MHZ option.